eyoelmulugeta/Data_332-Project-1/README.md

 # Customer Complaint Data

 ## Introduction
 This information is a collection of complaints made about businesses, about their consumer financial products and services.
-The dataset comprises of Consumer Complaints on Financial products and shows how to classify consumer complaints text into these categories: Debt collection, Consumer Loan, Mortgage, Credit card, Credit reporting, Student loan, Bank account or service, Payday loan, Money transfers, Other financial service, Prepaid card.
+The dataset comprises of Customer Complaints on Financial products and shows how to classify consumer complaints text into these categories: Debt collection, Consumer Loan, Mortgage, Credit card, Credit reporting, Student loan, Bank account or service, Payday loan, Money transfers, Other financial service, Prepaid card.

 ## Data Dictionary 📖
  1. Complaint ID: Is the identificaion for the people who made comaplints about the business.